Fred Broadhurst

 Frederick Broadhurst (30 November 1888 – 9 May 1953) was an English professional footballer who played as a full-back.
 In a career spanning almost 20 years, he made almost 250 appearances in the Football League for five different clubs.

 Early life

-Born in the town of Hindley, Lancashire, Broadhurst played for his hometown club, Hindley Central, as a youth before joining Football League side Preston North End in April 1910.
+Born in Hindley, Lancashire, as a youth Broadhurst played for his hometown club, Hindley Central, before joining Football League side Preston North End in April 1910.